pingcap/docs-cn/FAQ.md

 Yes.
 The transaction model in TiDB is inspired by Google’s Percolator, a paper published in 2006.
 It’s mainly a two-phase commit protocol with some practical optimizations.
 This model relies on a timestamp allocator to assign monotone increasing timestamp for each transaction, so the conflicts can be detected.
 PD works as the timestamp allocator in a TiDB cluster.

+#### Does the conflict of multiple transactions (such as updating the same row at the same time) cause commit failure of some transactions?

+Yes.
+The transaction that fails to commit in a transaction conflict retreats and retries at the appropriate time.
+The number of retries in TiDB is 10 times by default.

 #### What programming language can I use to work with TiDB?

 Any language that has MySQL client or driver.